Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear context for when to use this tool ('when a user asks about specific game rules, rule interactions, or needs the official rule text').
-However, it doesn't explicitly state when NOT to use it or mention specific alternatives among the sibling tools for related queries.
+Provides explicit guidance on when to use ('when a user asks about specific game rules, rule interactions, or needs the official rule text').
+Does not explicitly mention when not to use or list alternatives, but the context is clear enough.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.